 So really, how do bass react in the tide?
 Right then, before we start to get into the answer to that question I think we should look at how the tide works.
 Ultimately, there is no rhyme or reason to bass fishing in my opinion.
 I have fished all states of the tides in my lifetime of fishing.
 Of course, I can only give you an opinion on our area and what I have experienced over the years.

 Why do bass like the tide?

-Bass are predator and love to ambush their prey.
+Bass are predators and love to ambush their prey.
 They love any kind of structure that they can hide behind waiting for that vulnerable morsel to dare cross its path.
 Let’s face it, there is an abundance of food for that bass to get its teeth into.
 Whether it be crabs, shrimps, prawns or small fish I don’t think they’re in any danger of going hungry.
 Now could this be the reason we don’t always catch?
 Or, are they just not there at all?
 These are questions asked on a regular basis bass fishing.

 How Do Bass React To The Tide?
 My Two Biggest Bass Ever

 In 2019, I had my biggest bass ever.
 Ultimately, not on the lures but on peeler crab.
-That night was around April time and there was still an ampul amount of peeler crabs around.
+That night was around April time and there was still an ample amount of peeler crabs around.
 We had a bucket full, to be honest.
-Softies, for me, are always going to be the Joker in the pack when the bass home on in to feed.
+Softies, for me, are always going to be the Joker in the pack when the bass home in to feed.

 How Do Bass React To The Tide?
 Weather Conditions